jmplahitko/good-notes/PLAN.md

 3. **Elasticsearch Integration (Python)**
    - Install and configure Elasticsearch Python client
-   - Create index mappings for notes (from markdown files) and action items (from JSON file)
+   - Create index mappings for notes (from markdown files) and action items (from YAML file)
    - Implement indexing on note create/update (index markdown content)
-   - Implement indexing on action item create/update (index from JSON file)
+   - Implement indexing on action item create/update (index from YAML file)
    - Create search endpoint with query building
+   - **Search Strategy**: The frontend `notesStore.search(query?)` action currently fetches all notes from `GET /api/notes` and filters locally.
+When Elasticsearch is ready:
+     1. Update `GET /api/notes` to accept an optional `?q=` query parameter
+     2. Backend checks if Elasticsearch is enabled in settings
+     3. If ES enabled and query provided: use Elasticsearch to search and return matching notes
+     4. If ES disabled or no query: return all notes (current behavior)
+     5. Frontend code remains unchanged - it just passes the query to the same `search()` action

 4. **Python API Endpoints**
    - Implement note CRUD endpoints (GET, POST, PUT, DELETE):